odicforcesounds/The-Challenge/docs/textos/en/Drugs_or_Machines.md

-# I don't use Drugs or Machines
+# Ego Master vs Master Ego

+## The Coincidence of Incidence

 - I just Like to Talk to My Self while writing.
 - is like playing chess with my self, I always loose, then I learn!

-Ego Master vs Master Ego ( The coincidence of incidence )

 - What We Express, We Create.
 Is This Magic?